 - Consider wearing a mask whilst flying.

 When flying with a cold, you’re likely to feel a little uncomfortable.
-In your carry-on bag, keep a supply of tissues and any medications you’ll need to relieve or treat your symptoms, such as pain relief, throat lozenges, or decongestant remedies.
+In your carry-on bag, keep a supply of tissues and any medications you’ll need to relieve or treat your symptoms, such as pain relievers, throat lozenges, or decongestants.
+It will also be helpful to keep your water intake up to prevent dehydration.

-Can you fly with the flu?
+Can You Fly with the Flu?

 However, air travel with even mild tail-end symptoms is likely to be uncomfortable, especially if you’re flying long haul.
 And don’t forget that the pressurised cabin may make them worse.